GIRLS WILL CHANGE THE WORLD

-We work with colleges, universities and community organizations to host live talk shows for college-age girls.
+The 7Sisters Project works withcolleges, universities and community organizations to host live talk shows for college-age women.

-Each 7Sisters LIVE Summit is a series of fast paced, unscripted, edgy, talk-show-style conversations with rotating panels of girls from diverse backgrounds sharing their feelings, opinions and views in front of the audience of girls.
+Each 7Sisters Live Summit is a series of fast paced, unscripted, edgy, talk-show-style conversations with rotating panels of girls from diverse backgrounds sharing their feelings, opinions and views in front of the audience.

-From body image to bullying, fashion to food, race to relationships and everything in between, we bring girls together to talk about the issues ALL women face regardless of race, religion, gender identity or culture.
+From body image to bullying, fashion to food, race to relationships and everything in between, we bring young women. together to talk about the issues ALL women face regardless of race, religion, gender identity or culture.

 The entire audience has the opportunity to speak and to be filmed at every event, giving girls an unprecedented platform to exchange ideas and their voices to be heard.